 Large cruise ships, often referred to as mega-ships or floating cities, come with both advantages and disadvantages.

-In general terms, we speaking of cruise ships that hold in excess of 4000 passengers with features that you won’t see on smaller cruise ships.
+In general terms, we are speaking of cruise ships that hold in excess of 4000 passengers with features that you won’t see on smaller cruise ships.

 Here are some of the pros and cons associated with large cruise ships: